wilkening-mark/NortheasternCTF2016/Meeting_Notes.md

 	- Formed 2 subteams with approx times:
 		- Monday 6-9pm: Erin, Nick, Kim, Sam
 		- Thursday 6-9pm: Victoria, Emily, Mark, Ben
-	- Beaglebone training Friday during meeting
+	- Beaglebone training Thursday during meeting - in WVA
 	- Github Issues training Friday during meeting?
 	- Divided some of the attacks we've come up with (see brainstorm sesh doc)
 	- Most issues will need to be found only once we have the opposing team's setup